dmansell03/Digital-Narratives-Interpretation-Curation-in-Visual-Media-Syllabus/Digital-Narratives-Interpretation-Curation-in-Visual-Media.md

 ## Texts and Materials
 This course will implement a variety of practical and theoretical texts.
 Most of the course materials are open-access or provided with access through UCF libraries, but excerpts from the following primary books will be included on the weeks in which they are assigned:

+1) Howell, Katherine A. 2020. *Fandom, Now in Color: A Collection of Voices.* University of Iowa Press.
-1) Kosnik, Abigail De.
+2) Kosnik, Abigail De.
 2016. <i>Rogue Archives: Digital Cultural Memory and Media Fandom.</i> MIT Press.
-2) Reilly, Maura.
+3) Reilly, Maura.
 2018. <i>Curatorial Activism: Towards an Ethics of Curating.</i> Thames & Hudson.

 ### Evaluation and Grading